 Derrida’s reading of Freud is multifaceted, and the brief discussion here only touches upon a fragment of its prospect.
-As a deconstruction, however, Freud and the scene of writing would be incomplete if it did not also critically examine Freud’s conclusions.
-One of the comments brought forward does have some impact on the topic of materiality.
-Questioning the relation between spontaneous memory, and the pure absence of spontaneity observed in the machine, Derrida claims that Freud does not:
+As a deconstruction, however, ‘Freud and the scene of writing’ would be incomplete if it did not also critically examine Freud’s conclusions, and one of the issues brought forward does have some impact on the topic of materiality.
+Questioning the relation between spontaneous memory, and the pure absence of spontaneity observed in the machine, Derrida claims the following:

-examine the possibility of this machine, which, in the world, has at least begun to memory and increasingly resembles it more.
-Its resemblance to memory is closer than that of the innocent Mystic Pad: the latter is no doubt infinitely more complex than slate or paper, less archaic than palimpsest; but compared to other machines for storing archives, it is a child’s toy.
+[Freud does not] examine the possibility of this machine, which, in the world, has at least begun to resemble memory and increasingly resembles it more closely.
+Its resemblance to memory is closer than that of the innocent Mystic Pad: the latter is no doubt infinitely more complex than slate or paper, less archaic than palimpsest; but, compared to other machines for storing archives, it is a child’s toy.
 (Derrida, 1978, pp. 286-7)

-The archive is a representation of this machine referred to by Derrida and the question of what the relation between an external writing and the internal experience may be is at the centre of the current discussion.
+The archive is a representation of the machine referred to by Derrida and the question of what the relation between an external writing and the internal experience may be is important for the current discussion.
+So is the question of the relation between the different analogies of writing, and the notion of a memory machine that may resemble memory: in the development of this technology for storing the question is not so much what is saved, but what may be lost in the process.

-This rather long overview of what may, or even should, be considered a logocentric view of the human psyche15 is included here to provide a frame for the central discussion of this paper: how can the material aspect of music making, of the artistic practice in music, be understood, and what is the relation between this practice and any effort of providing an archive for it?
+This rather long overview is included here to provide a frame for the central discussion of this paper: how can the material aspect of music making, of the artistic practice in music, be understood, and what is the relation between this practice and any effort of providing an archive for it?
 Considering the three analogies of writing above, could these be translated to the realm of music?
-Are they meaningful in relation to the nature of playing—playing should here be understood in the widest sense of the word—music?
-Before engaging in the attempt to re-contextualize them, it is important to identify that the metaphor of writing, though similar to a specific practice like musical composition, in many respects has fundamentally different properties compared to playing music in general, and these needs to be considered.
+Are they meaningful in relation to the nature of playing – playing should here be understood in the widest sense of the word – music?
+Before engaging in the attempt to re-contextualise them, it is important to identify that the metaphor of writing, though similar to a specific practice like musical composition, in many respects has fundamentally different properties compared to playing music in general, and these needs to be considered.
 These differences partly amount to the organization of the underlying structure of respective practice, but also to how writing easily misleads us to think about production of a text that stands by itself, whereas the physical traces of music can mainly be heard, and thus experienced.